itmitica/fragfrag/README.md

 ![fragfrag logo](fragfrag-logo.svg "fragfrag logo")

 # fragfrag
 Split a file into fragments.
-Copy the fragments to a new location and modify them.
+Copy fragments to a new location and modify them.
 Reassemble original fragments and modified fragments into a new file at the new location.

 ## A picture before the thousand words
 ![A picture](fragfrag-a-picture.svg "A picture")